rohanbatrain/second-brain-template/Notes/Notes.md

 10 - Outstanding: This is an exceptional day where you feel ecstatic, inspired, and everything seems perfect.
 Your mood is at its peak, and you're overflowing with positive emotions such as exhilaration, bliss, or elation.
 You may feel a strong sense of purpose, accomplishment, and an immense appreciation for life.

-### Misc

-helped-harshdeep: this is the key which denotes how many times in a day i helped him.

-harshdeep-work: this is the key which denotes how many times in a day i did work which entirely belongs to him.

-productivity is the key to rate the day of productivity

-outsourced-to-harsh:

-> The increment for this key will only occur if Harsh completes the outsourced work entirely on his own.
-It implies that he should not begin the task and then inform me to finish the remaining portion.
-Additionally, it does not imply that I outsourced the work and Harsh provided excuses for its poor quality without actually completing it.
-Such actions will not be considered and will not result in any increments.